 Ignoring Debts

-The worse thing that you can do is ignore the student loan debt.
+The worst thing that you can do is ignore the student loan debt.
 If you default on a student loan that is owned by the government, you could face financial penalties such as the garnishment of your income or have liens placed on any property you own.

 These types of loans are also exempt from the statute of limitations.
 This means that the courts hold you responsible for the debt for your entire life.
 Collection fees can add to the balance.
 If you do not think you have any other options, contact a knowledgeable and experienced bankruptcy attorney in your area.